 - Please provide information/confirmation on non-standard alleles (easily tracked if you are using the YHRD Data File Validator)

-As soon as the next release of the YHRD is published, you’ll be notified.
+- As soon as the next release of the YHRD is published, you’ll be notified.

-Suggestions for Improvement
+Bugs, Issues & Suggestions for Improvement

-If you feel that a certain feature is missing or could be improved, please send a detailed email either to Sascha Willuweit (sascha[dot]willuweit[at]charite[dot]de) or to Lutz Roewer (lutz[dot]roewer[at]charite[dot]de) describing your thoughts.
+If you feel that you’ve found a bug or that a certain feature is missing or could be improved, please send a detailed email either to Sascha Willuweit (sascha[dot]willuweit[at]yhrd[dot]org) or to Lutz Roewer (lutz[dot]roewer[at]yhrd[dot]org) describing your thoughts.
 We’ll come back to you.
 But be aware that we’re focusing mostly on forensic users, meaning that fetching observed haplotype frequencies and derived values measuring the rareness is the main purpose here.